tesla-cu/website/content/home/people.md

 # This section displays people from `content/authors/` which belong to the `user_groups` below.

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 # title = "People"
 # subtitle = "… who are doing the work"

-title = "Meet the team"
+title = "People"
 # subtitle = ""

 [content]